yadage/tutorial/README.md

 ## Building Docker Images

-*Note for LXPLUS* Image building is not yet suppored there.
-Feel free to read along or try this out on your personal laptop.
+**Note for LXPLUS** Image building is not yet suppored there.
+Feel free to read along or try this out on your personal laptop, or if you want to jump to the next section go to [**Writing Individual Job Templates**](https://github.com/yadage/tutorial#writing-individual-job-templates).

 One of the main ideas of yadage is to orchestrate workflows where each step in the workflow runs in its own sandbox.
 This efficiently separates the domain-